Clyde Bruckman: Recycling gags

-The 1950s
+Television

 The advent of television, and its constant need for broadcast material, gave Bruckman a new start.
-Abbott and Costello launched a filmed television series in 1951.
-Having used up most of their own familiar routines during the show's first season, the comedians hired Clyde Bruckman, and his mental storehouse of gags saw them through a second season.
+In 1949 he reunited with Buster Keaton for a new series of half-hour TV comedies.
+Abbott and Costello launched a filmed television series in 1951 and, having used up most of their own familiar routines during the show's first season, hired Clyde Bruckman, whose mental storehouse of gags saw them through a second season.
 Although Bruckman received credit for several scripts, these turned out to contain reworkings of old Keaton and Lloyd gags.
 Again, Lloyd filed suit, naming Abbott & Costello's production company as a party to the suit.
 As a result, other producers were unwilling to hire Bruckman.

-Bruckman's only safe haven was Columbia, but producer Jules White had already filled his quota of scripts for that season, and had no immediate need for Bruckman's services.
+Bruckman's only safe haven was Columbia, but producer Jules White had already filled his quota of scripts for that season and turned Bruckman away, having no immediate need for his services.

 Suicide

 With nowhere else to turn, the desolate Bruckman borrowed a .45-caliber pistol from Keaton, claiming to need it for a hunting trip.
 On the afternoon of January 4, 1955, Bruckman, a resident of Santa Monica, California, parked his car outside a local restaurant, entered a restroom, and shot himself in the head.
 He left a typed note requesting that his wife be notified and his body be donated for medical or experimental purposes, stating that "I have no money to pay for a funeral."

 Some reports claim the location was Santa Monica Boulevard in Hollywood or inside a phone booth, but according to his January 5 obituary, it was in the city of Santa Monica, and Bruckman left a typewritten note for the "gentlemen of the Santa Monica Police Department."
-Neither Keaton nor White had any inkling of Bruckman's intentions.
+Neither Buster Keaton nor Jules White had any inkling of Bruckman's intentions.